 In this work, we show that search pattern leakage can severely undermine current SSE defenses.
 We propose an attack that leverages both access and search pattern leakage, as well as some background and query distribution information, to recover the keywords of the queries performed by the client.
 Our attack follows a maximum likelihood estimation approach, and is easy to adapt against SSE defenses that obfuscate the access pattern.
 We empirically show that our attack is efficient, it outperforms other proposed attacks, and it completely thwarts two out of the three defenses we evaluate it against, even when these defenses are set to high privacy regimes.
 These findings highlight that hiding the search pattern, a feature that most constructions are lacking, is key towards providing practical privacy guarantees in SSE.

-Ben Kaiser, Jerry Wei, Elena Lucherini, and Kevin Lee, Princeton University; J. Nathan Matias, Cornell University; Jonathan Mayer, Princeton University
+Ben Kaiser, Jerry Wei, Eli Lucherini, and Kevin Lee, Princeton University; J. Nathan Matias, Cornell University; Jonathan Mayer, Princeton University

 Disinformation is proliferating on the internet, and platforms are responding by attaching warnings to content.
 There is little evidence, however, that these warnings help users identify or avoid disinformation.
 In this work, we adapt methods and results from the information security warning literature in order to design and evaluate effective disinformation warnings.